AbhilakshSinghReen/camb_ai-backend-assignment/docs/DEPLOYMENT.md

 ```

 ### Setup Redis
-For running Redis, in our cluster, we'll be using the Helm chart provided by Bitname.
+For running Redis, in our cluster, we'll be using the Helm chart provided by Bitnami.

 Add the Bitnami repo to Helm.
 ```